Synchronisation of a tidal binary by inward orbital migration. The case of Pluto and Charon: Numerical simulations. General plan and parameters

-All orbital evolution runs in our study are performed under the assumption that interior structure does not change with time.
-Evidence suggests that present-day Pluto retains a subsurface ocean, while Charon’s has likely long been frozen \citep{nimmo_etal16, Amirs}.
+All orbital evolution runs in our study are performed under the assumption that there are no structural changes to the planetary interiors with time.
+Evidence suggests that present-day Pluto retains a subsurface ocean, while Charon’s has solidified \citep{nimmo_etal16, Amirs}.
 However, as our computations pertain to a distant past, we assume that both bodies harboured subsurface oceans at that time.
-Since an ocean’s presence increases the tidal Love number, the partners' $k_2$ values are much closer to one another than those predicted for the present-day Pluto and Charon.
+Since an ocean’s presence increases the tidal Love number, the partners' $k_2$ values are much closer to one another than those predicted for the contemporary Pluto and Charon (see Figure \ref{fig:k2Q}).
 The interior profiles considered here are summarised in Table \ref{tab:interior_props}.

-The densities of the silicate parts of Pluto and Charon are specifically adjusted to yield the correct masses, as given by Table \ref{description}.
+The densities of the silicate parts of Pluto and Charon are specifically adjusted to yield the correct masses, as listed in Table \ref{description}.
 For the three-layered models from Table \ref{tab:interior_props}, we also obtain the moment of inertia factors $\xi=0.306$ and $\xi_{\rm{m}}=0.315$, needed to calculate the evolution of spin rates.
 In all considered histories, we observe a change in Pluto's rotation direction, making it retrograde as currently observed.